ttetrafon/practice/unreal engine/materials.md

 - A **normal map** needs _Compression -> Compression Setting -> NormalMap_ and _Texture -> sRGB -> false_.
 - A **roughness map** requires _Compression -> Compression Setting -> GrayScale_ and _Texture -> sRGB -> false_.

+### Procedural Textures

+- Textures can be generated procedurally with the use of the **Texture Graph** plugin.
+- First, create the texture result by use of the available nodes, and then export the resulting texture to be used in materials.

 ## Shader Graph

 ### Controls